These general conditions of sale apply to all services provided on the Pixities – Forget Selfies website.

 Cancellation of the order

-In the event of cancellation of the order by the buyer less than 24 hours from the date set for the performance of the service, after acceptance by the seller, for any reason whatsoever except force majeure, a sum corresponding to 50% of the amount of the purchase will be acquired by the seller, as damages, in compensation for the damage thus suffered.
+In case of cancellation of the order by the buyer less than 48 hours from the date set for the performance of the service, after acceptance by the seller, for any reason whatsoever except force majeure, an amount corresponding to 100% of the amount of the purchase will be acquired by the seller, as damages, in compensation for the prejudice thus suffered.

 Article 7 – Price